neurospeech/jex/README.md

 # Library Authoring

 To create reusable functions for jex, you should not transform JSX to JS, instead use `jex parse folder` to transform your JSX to JS.

+# Samples

+For more samples, please look at samples folder in this repository.